|

 Another popular way to update a fireplace with brick is to use cement to create a modern and clean design

-Angela Rose Home KILLED it will this fireplace makeover.
+Angela Rose Home KILLED it with this fireplace makeover.
 You’ll never believe what the before looked like.

 This is a great option for anyone, really.